Comoros Coup Leader Says He’ll Surrender

 One of three designated transition leaders, Omar Tamou, insisted Denard and the other mercenaries should get out and let Comorians decide their future.

-But the two men named as co-presidents _ Said Ali Kemal and Mohamed Taki Abdoulkarim _ said the mercenaries should stay at least through elections planned for January or February.
+But the two men named as co-presidents _ Said Ali Kemal and Mohamed Taki Abdoulkarim _ said the mercenaries should stay through elections planned for January or February.

 State radio broadcast messages by Comorian military leaders involved in the coup urged residents to fight the French.
 But on the streets, people shouted for Denard and the mercenaries to get out.